-How does ecommerce finance work?
+How does eCommerce finance work?

-An e-commerce loan is a type of financing for smaller online retailers.
+An e-commerce loan is a type of financing for online retailers.
 Online sellers don't tend to hold physical assets such as stock in high street stores.
 Therefore, these loans are generally unsecured ad they come as a lump-sum payment or as a line of credit.

 Generally speaking, your lender will provide the loan to the seller.
 The seller will then pay back the lending company on an agreed time scale by using revenue from sales on the e-commerce platform they're using.